-The Section of Gynecologic Oncology, under the leadership of Dr. Diane Yamada provides the best possible care for women with gynecologic cancers.
-Our section has 7 full-time gynecologic oncology faculty.
+The Section of Gynecologic Oncology, under the leadership of Dr. S. Diane Yamada, provides the best possible care for patients with gynecologic cancers.
+Our section has eight full-time gynecologic oncology faculty.
 Our Section offers innovative treatments, including minimally invasive surgery with the DaVinci robotic system for endometrial cancer and tumor debulking with HIPEC for ovarian/fallopian tube cancer.
 We also perform radical trachelectomies to preserve fertility in young women with early cervical cancer.
+Furthermore, our expert team of gynecologic oncologists have experience in treating rare gynecologic cancers.

-Dr. John Moroney from Gynecologic Oncology and Dr. Gini Fleming, from the Section of Hematology/Oncology, run a comprehensive gynecologic oncology clinical trials program that offers patients access to novel treatments.
-These trials are available not only at the University of Chicago Hyde Park campus but also at our Orland Park and Silver Cross locations.
+Dr. John Moroney and Dr. Katherine Kurnit from Gynecologic Oncology and Dr. Gini Fleming, from the Section of Hematology/Oncology, run a comprehensive gynecologic oncology clinical trials program that offers patients access to novel treatments.
+These trials are available not only at the University of Chicago Hyde Park campus, but also at our Orland Park and Silver Cross locations.

 Dr. Nita Lee, who is an expert in the treatment of endometrial cancer and surgery in obese patients, has created a survivorship program, along with the Physician Assistants, to address the specific medical needs of cancer survivors.
 She is the physician lead of the University of Chicago Woman to Woman Peer Mentoring program for gynecologic cancer survivors which promotes survivorship programming and formally trains survivors to serve as peer mentors for newly diagnosed patients.
 Dr. Lee is also our Gynecologic Oncology Fellowship Director, for the University of Chicago/NorthShore University Health System training program.
 This is one of only two gynecologic oncology fellowship programs in Illinois.

-In addition to our faculty, our clinical team includes highly skilled physician assistants, Libbe Hassenfritz, Kathryn Hawley and Mia Sorkin, and chemotherapy nurses, Julie Lutz and Connie Stewart, who have had decades of experience caring for our patients.
+In addition to our faculty, our clinical team includes highly skilled physician assistants, Christin Sogge, Samantha 'Sam' Mozdzynski and Hannah Toms as well as chemotherapy nurses, Christine Deskovich, Julie Lutz, Diandra Scorza, and Connie Stewart; all of whom have decades of experience caring for our patients.
 The entire team meets weekly for Tumor Board with Gynecologic Pathology, Radiology, and Medical Oncology attending physicians, to share information and insights that lead to the most effective treatments for our patients.

 Section faculty are responsible for educating students and residents in the diagnosis and treatment of gynecologic cancers and have consistently demonstrated excellence in teaching.
 With our colleagues at NorthShore University HealthSystem, we offer a highly competitive, ABOG-approved Fellowship training program in Gynecologic Oncology, which began in 2010.